-ARTICLE XXIV - DURATION AND TERMINATION
+ARTICLE XXIII - DURATION AND TERMINATION

-A. Duration.
-This Agreement shall be effective as of the date of execution, except as specifically provided otherwise, and shall remain in full force and effect through December 31, 2015, and annually thereafter unless either party hereto serves notice on the other to amend or terminate the Agreement as provided in this article.

-B. Modification.
-If either party hereto desires to modify or amend any of the provisions of, or to terminate, this Agreement, it shall give written notice to the other party not less than ninety (90) days in advance of December 31, 2015, or any December 31 thereafter that this Agreement is in effect.
+- A. Duration.
+This Agreement shall be effective as of the date of execution, except as specifically provided otherwise, and shall remain in full force and effect until December 31, 2017, and annually thereafter unless either party hereto serves notice on the other to amend or terminate the Agreement as provided in this article. - B. Modification.
+If either party hereto desires to modify or amend any of the provisions of, or to terminate, this Agreement, it shall give written notice to the other party not less than ninety (90) days in advance of December 31, 2017, or any December 31 thereafter that this Agreement is in effect.